 Hot take: Rondale Moore might not be the best “Moore” at the wide receiver position in the 2021 NFL Draft.
 Kidding — well, kind of.
 Purdue’s variant still holds the advantage in established name recognition.
-But further south, playing for the Ole Miss offense, Elijah Moore is making his case to be a legitimate second-round pick in the NFL Draft.
-For every game played, his stock only rises further.
+But further south, playing for the Ole Miss offense, Elijah Moore has made his case to be a legitimate second-round pick in the NFL Draft.
+With every game played, his stock only rose further.
 What makes Elijah Moore such an enticing draft prospect, and how far can he ascend?

 Elijah Moore NFL Draft Profile

-In a way, it was expected that an offensive renaissance would be a byproduct of Lane Kiffin’s arrival at Ole Miss in 2020, but no one quite expected Elijah Moore to produce the way he has been.
-That’s not to say that Moore hasn’t been a promising prospect in the past, however.
-The marriage between Kiffin and Moore has simply lingered far closer to perfection than anyone could have predicted.
+In a way, it was expected that an offensive renaissance would be a byproduct of Lane Kiffin’s arrival at Ole Miss in 2020.
+However, no one quite expected Elijah Moore to produce the way he did.
+That’s not to say that Moore wasn’t a promising prospect in the past, however.
+The marriage between Kiffin and Moore simply lingered far closer to perfection than anyone could have predicted.

 Moore was rated highly coming out of high school; he was labeled as a four-star prospect and barely snuck into the top-25 at his position in the 2018 class.
 He was joined in the top-25 by other top talents like Justin Shorter, Terrace Marshall Jr., Amon-Ra St. Brown, Justyn Ross, Jaylen Waddle, Anthony Schwartz, and Brennan Eagles.
 Ironically enough, he was ranked substantially higher than both Ja’Marr Chase and Rondale Moore.